 CONS – Thin lips can make it challenging to produce a quality sound.
 Expensive to rent/purchase.
 Large and bulky, but students only have to bring mouthpiece to school and our ¾ size tubas are manageable for 6th graders.

 Percussion – A collection of instruments that involves the use of sticks or beaters.
 Students studying percussion MUST learn both drums & keyboard instruments.
 Percussion requires constant focus, concentration and organization at very high levels all the time – much more so than ANY other band instrument.
-Students who have a hard time focusing should NOT play percussion!
-Percussion personality: Coordinated and Organized
+Students who have a hard time with organization and focusing should NOT play percussion!

 PROS – Does not involve “blowing”.
 Very important to the success of a band/orchestra.
 Somewhat inexpensive to rent/purchase equipment in middle school (costs increase later).